cryptospaceship/doc-en/centro-de-mando.rst

     :align: center

-Sección Derecha
+Right Section
 ===============

-En esta sección se puede encontrar infomacion sobre la configuracion de la flota de drones de combate (**fleet**).
+In this section you can find information about the configuration of your combat drones fleet (**fleet**).

-1. **Fleet**: Informacion sobre la flota de drones
+1. **Fleet**: Information about drones fleet

-    - El numero de drones que compone la flota
+    - Number of drones on the fleet

-    - Las caracteristicas de la flota, es decir, puntos de ataque, defensa, distancia y carga.
-En el caso de que la flota este diseñada.
-Al construir el hangar en nivel 1 ya aparece el boton intermintente **DESIGN FLEET** y luego que este diseñada **BUILD MORE**.
+    - Features of the fleet, meaning, atacks points, defense, distance and load.
+In the case the fleet is designed.
+When building the hangar at level 1, the blinking buton **DESIGN FLEET** is shown and then, after desinged **BUILD MORE**.

-    - La otra opcion que se activa dadas ciertas circunstancias es el boton intermitente **DISASSEMBLE FLEET** para destruir la flota actual.
+    - LThe other option that activates under that circunstance is the  **DISASSEMBLE FLEET** blinking buton in order to destroy the current fleet.

 2. **Fleet Prod.
-Queue**: La cantidad de drones que se encuentran en la cola de construccion.
+Queue**: The number of drones that are in the construction queue.

-4. **Watch countdown**: Los relojes de cuenta regresiva
+4. **Watch countdown**: Watch coundown.

-    - **BUILD**: Cuantos bloques faltan para finalizar la ampliacion del almace, hangar o wopr.
+    - **BUILD**: The number of blocks left to finish the upgrade of the wharehouse, hangar or wopr.

-    - **FLEET**: Bloques restantes para la finalizacion de la construccion de la flota de drones.
+    - **FLEET**: The number of blocks left to finish the upgrade of the construction drones fleet.

 ***